Biden leaves White House for 1st time since getting COVID-19 | Politics

 Biden leaves White House for 1st time since getting COVID-19

-Ending his most recent COVID-19 isolation, President Joe Biden on Sunday left the White House for the first time since becoming infected with the coronavirus last month, settling in for a reunion with first lady Jill Biden in their home state of Delaware.The president had tested negative Saturday, clearing the way to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.
+Ending his most recent COVID-19 isolation, President Joe Biden on Sunday left the White House for the first time since becoming infected with the coronavirus last month, settling in for a reunion with first lady Jill Biden in their home state of Delaware.The president tested negative on Saturday and Sunday, according to his doctor, clearing the way for him to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.

 Ending his most recent COVID-19 isolation, President Joe Biden on Sunday left the White House for the first time since becoming infected with the coronavirus last month, settling in for a reunion with first lady Jill Biden in their home state of Delaware.

-The president had tested negative Saturday, clearing the way to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.
-The White House physician, Dr. Kevin O'Connor, had said in his last update that Biden, “in an abundance of caution,” would continue his “strict isolation measures” pending a second negative test.
-The White House on Sunday did not say whether the president had a second negative test and had not provided a new report from O'Connor since midday Saturday.
+The president tested negative on Saturday and Sunday, according to his doctor, clearing the way for him to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.
+“He will safety return to public engagement and presidential travel,” Dr. Kevin O'Connor wrote.

+“I'm feeling great,” Biden said before boarding Marine One outside the White House.
+The Bidens were expected to spend the day in Rehoboth Beach, a popular vacation destination.
+Biden originally tested positive on July 21, and he began taking the anti-viral medication Paxlovid, which is intended to decrease the likelihood of serious illness from the virus.

 He continued to test positive until Saturday, when he received his first negative result.
 While the president was isolating in the White House residence, the first lady remained in Delaware.
 The Bidens are scheduled to visit Kentucky on Monday to view flood damage and meet with families.